yuuire/guide/docs/understanding/email-security.md

 [List of recommended privacy-respecting email providers.](/recommendations/providers/email/)

 ::: info
 Protonmail generates the public and private keys in your browser and encrypts them with your password before sending it to their servers.
 There a hash of your password is created, which is different for each user.
 Next the generated hash is encrypted using the AES-256 algorithm.
-Tuta Mail uses a similar procedure, the only difference is that at the end instead of encrypting your key it's hashed with Argon2 and storred locally on your device which makes it the superior solution.
+Tuta Mail uses a similar procedure, the only difference is that at the end instead of encrypting your key it's hashed with Argon2 and storred locally on your device.
 :::

 ### Which Email Clients Support E2EE?